International-Data-Spaces-Association/ids-specification/model/terminology.md

 ## Policy

-A set of rules, duties, and obligations that define the terms of use for an `Dataset`.
+A set of rules, duties, and obligations that define the terms of use for a `Dataset`.

 ## Offer